 Miles Springer, CHT, is a certified Hakomi therapist, teacher, and trainer, and he is a Certified Hypnotherapist.
 He currently teaches Level l workshops, coaches other Hakomi therapists, trains as a trainer, and is intent on creating a thriving Hakomi community in the Seattle area.
 After thirty years with the Washington State ferry service, he retired as a captain.
 This enabled him to devote more time to his own healing and to support the healing of others.
 His commitment to self-work continues today – and broad experience in many modalities make him approachable and flexible.
 How he shows up is more important to him than what he knows; credibility, intuition, and empathy, are his touchstones.
 You can reach Miles at email@example.com.

-Lynne Accetta-Scheffer, MA, LMHC, is a certified Hakomi therapist and teacher.
-She is studying to become a Hakomi certified trainer.
+Lynne Accetta-Scheffer, MA, LMHC, is a certified Hakomi therapist, teacher, and trainer.
 She is licensed in the State of Washington as a Mental Health Counselor.
 Lynne studied psychotherapy at The Wellness Institute, Pre- and Perinatal Psychology with William Emerson, and completed a two-year course of study in Family Constellations with Franchesca Boring.
 Lynne also worked with the treatment team in an inpatient psychiatric facility and later as a County Designated Mental Health Professional.
 She maintains offices in Puyallup and in Tumwater, Washington, and specializes in working with individuals, couples, and adolescents.
 Lynne lives with her beloved husband and their dog, and loves to tend her dahlia gardens.
-To contact Lynne, call 253-380-9750 or write her at: email@example.com.
+To contact Lynne, call 253-380-9750 or write her at: firstname.lastname@example.org.